tjardoo/openai-client/README.md

 - Runs
 - Run Steps

-The [`Currency Converter Assistant`](https://github.com/tjardoo/openai-client/tree/master/examples/assistants) example demonstrates how to build an assistant that uses tool calls to convert currency via an external API.

 More information [Assistants](https://platform.openai.com/docs/api-reference/assistants)

+### Currency Converter Assistant

+The [`Currency Converter Assistant`](https://github.com/tjardoo/openai-client/tree/master/examples/assistants) processes conversion queries.
+It integrates a function `"get_currency_conversion"` that calls an external API endpoint to fetch real-time conversion rates with EUR as the base.
+The assistant is set up by creating a thread and run via the `create_thread_and_run` endpoint, checking the run's status, and handling tool outputs when required.
+Finally, it retrieves the assistant's responses using the `list_messages` endpoint to display the conversion results.

 ## General